revoframework/Revo/README.md

 ## Requirements

 The framework is written in C\# 7.1 and targets the .NET Standard 2.0 specification; some of its modules currently also require the .NET Framework 4.7.1 where needed \(e.g. Entity Framework 6 support\).
-Revo also makes a heavy use of the C\# async/await pattern and uses the TAP \(Task Asynchronous Pattern\) throughout its entire codebase \(i.e. _async all the way_ approach\).
+Revo also makes a heavy use of the C\# async/await pattern and uses the TAP \(Task Asynchronous Pattern\) throughout its entire codebase \(i.e. _async all the way_\).

 ## License
 > MIT License